Why HR Teams Can’t Track Policy Acknowledgments in SharePoint (and What Works)

 How AllyMatter handles acknowledgment tracking

-HR gets compliance visibility without building custom reports.
-Acknowledgment status lives alongside the document itself, integrated with version history and approval records.
-One view shows everything.
+HR gets the compliance picture without building custom reports.
+Acknowledgment status sits next to the document, alongside version history and approval records, in one view.

 When storage tools become compliance risks